Although stalking is not always classified as a crime of violence, it has a documented propensity to precede violence.

 Even people who have previously dated each other or been romantically involved in a straight, gay, or lesbian relationship can suddenly find themselves accused of “stalking” or “aggravated stalking” when the romantic relationship ends.

-The allegations can also arise between people who are not domestically related such as neighbors, roommates, friends, business associates or even strangers.
+The allegations can also arise between people who are not domestically related such as neighbors, roommates, friends, or business associates.

 Florida’s Stalking Statute – First Degree Misdemeanor

 Under Florida Statute § 784.048(2), the offense of stalking is a first-degree misdemeanor.
 The criminal offense of “stalking” requires that the prosecutor for the State of Florida prove the following elements at trial beyond all reasonable doubt: